5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/OC_Benchmarks/README.md

 **SMBIOS**: iMac20,2</br>
 **OpenCore**: 0.8.1

-HI made some GPU benchmark tests for Metal and OpenCL performance with two different configurations: "stock" and "tweaked".
+I did some GPU benchmark tests for Metal and OpenCL performance with two different configurations: "stock" and "tweaked".
 "Stock" uses the card as is, while "tweaked" makes use of [AMD Radeon Tweaks](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/) by mattiestonnie.

 ### Results using `iMac20,2` SMBIOS
 #### Metal Scores